 In addition to the minimum cash balance requirements, our long-term debt agreements contain various negative covenants that restrict or limit our actions, including our ability to pay dividends or make other restricted payments.
 Our long-term debt agreements also generally contain cross-default provisions, which may be triggered by defaults by us under other agreements relating to indebtedness.
-See Part I, Item 1A, "Risk Factors - Our high level of fixed obligations limits our ability to fund general corporate requirements and obtain additional financing, limits our flexibility in responding to competitive developments and increases our vulnerability to adverse economic and industry conditions" and "Any failure to comply with the liquidity covenants contained in our financing arrangements would likely have a material adverse effect on our business, financial condition and results of operations."
-As of December 31, 2010, we and our subsidiaries were in compliance with the covenants in our long-term debt agreements.
+See Part I, Item 1A, Risk Factors - "Our high level of fixed obligations limits our ability to fund general corporate requirements and obtain additional financing, limits our flexibility in responding to competitive developments and increases our vulnerability to adverse economic and industry conditions" and "Any failure to comply with the liquidity covenants contained in our financing arrangements would likely have a material adverse effect on our business, results of operations or financial condition."
+As of December 31, 2011, we and our subsidiaries were in compliance with the covenants in our long-term debt agreements.

-The following table details our credit ratings as of December 31, 2010:
+The following table details our credit ratings as of December 31, 2011:

-S&P Fitch Moody's

-Local Issuer Issuer Default Corporate
+S&P Local Issuer Fitch Issuer Default Moody's Corporate

 credit rating credit rating Family rating

 US Airways Group B- CCC Caa1

 US Airways B-

-^() The credit agencies do not rate these categories for US Airways.
+(\) The credit agencies do not rate these categories for US Airways.